linuxkit/linuxkit/docs/platform-packet.md

 linuxkit run packet -machine baremetal_2a  -serve :8080 -base-url -base-url <ngrok url> packet
 ```

+Alternatively, `linuxkit push packet` will uncompress the kernel and
+initrd images on arm machines (or explicitly via the `-decompress`
+flag.
+There is also a `linuxkit serve` command which will start a
+local HTTP server serving the specified directory.

 **Note**: It may take several minutes to deploy a new server.
 If you
 are attached to the console, you should see the BIOS and the boot
 messages.

 ## Console